At a celebration event, La Trobe bestowed six eminent alumni with one of the University’s highest honours - the Distinguished Alumni Award.

 James Fazzino is a respected ASX 50 business leader with an enduring commitment to business sustainability and care for the community.
 He is the Chair of Manufacturing Australia, a Vice Chancellor’s Fellow at La Trobe University and a member of the University’s Make The Difference Campaign Cabinet.
 Previously, James was also an Adjunct Professor to the La Trobe Business School.
 Before leading Australian company Incitec Pivot Ltd into the global market, Mr Fazzino secured a Bachelor of Economics from La Trobe.

-Dr Susan Mayes is an Adjunct Research Fellow at La Trobe University’s School of Allied Health and an internationally respected physiotherapist, teacher and mentor.
+Dr Susan Mayes is an Adjunct Research Fellow at La Trobe University’s School of Allied Health, Human Services and Sport and an internationally respected physiotherapist, teacher and mentor.
 Dr Mayes is recognised as a leader in the field of physiotherapy – particularly in areas of rehabilitation, injury management and injury prevention – and is a world-renowned expert in dance health, holding the position of Principal Physiotherapist and Medical Team Manager for The Australian Ballet since 1997.
 Dr Mayes earned a PhD in Health Science, a Graduate Diploma in Sports Physiotherapy and a Bachelor of Applied Science (Physiotherapy) from La Trobe.

 Michael O’Keeffe graduated from La Trobe with a Bachelor of Electronic Engineering/Bachelor of Science (Honours).
 Mr O’Keefe is the Managing Director and CEO of Aesop, an Australian skin care company with over 300 retail stores and department store concessions across 22 countries worldwide.
 Prior to joining Aesop, Michael worked globally across Europe, the USA and Australia in a variety of industries including telecommunications, manufacturing, finance and management consulting.
 Mr O’Keeffe has helped turn Aesop into a multi-million dollar empire with about a dozen staff.
 In addition, Mr O’Keefe is the co-CEO of the Natura & Co Group.